How To Calculate The Cost And Volume Of Your Strapping Materials

 It should be noted that printed strapping is also available.
 Printed strapping can be branded with product information, warnings, and additional content.
 In this respect, printed strapping may act as a form of protective packaging.

-Need help finding the right protective packaging materials?
+Need help finding the right protective packaging?

 Measure Your Required Strapping Length

 Next, you need to figure out how you want to strap your package.

 In most cases, it is recommended to use a 3/8" strap.
 This gives you a good bang for your buck at 12,900' per coil and will work on most applications.

 Using your box/bundle measurements, figure out which way you want to strap the box and add up those figures to determine the length of each strap.